maqsudtolipov/maqsudtolipov/README.md

 - 🤝 I’m looking for help with **UI & UX**

-- 👨‍💻 All of my projects are available at [coming soon](coming soon)
+- 👨‍💻 All of my projects are available at [maqsud.me](https://www.mawsud.me)

 - 💬 Ask me about **html, css, js**